andreasabel/inCode/entry/introduction-to-singletons-1.md

 code works directly!

-It’s important to remember that our original separate-implementation `SomeDoor` is, functionally, identical to the new code-reusing `SomeDoor`.
+It’s important to remember that our original separate-implementation `SomeDoor` is, functionally, identical to the new code-reusing `Door`.
 The reason why they are the same is that *having an existentially quantified singleton is the same as having a value of the corresponding type.* Having an existentially quantified `SingDS s` is *the same as* having a value of type `DoorState`.

 If they’re identical, why use a `SingDS` or the new `SomeDoor` at all?
 One main reason (besides allowing code-reuse) is that *using the singleton lets us